 |Damage||Stolen sensitive information, identity theft, victim's computer added to a botnet, installation of other malware.|

-More examples of malicious programs categorized as Trojans are Torpig, Nymeria and Retefe.
-The purpose of these infections may vary: some record data, some install additional malware (cause "chain infections"), others provide remote access to the infected machine, and so on so forth.
-However, no matter what kind of malware has infiltrated the system, it must be eliminated immediately.
+Other examples of malicious programs categorized as Trojans are Torpig, Nymeria, and Retefe.
+The purpose of these infections can vary: some record data, some install additional malware (cause "chain infections"), whilst others provide remote access to the infected machine.
+No matter which variant of malware has infiltrated the system, eliminate it immediately.

 How did Tortoiseshell infect my computer?

-We recommend not to open attachments presented in irrelevant emails that are received from unknown, suspicious addresses.
-There is a high possibility that an email of this type will be sent from cyber criminals who intend to infect computers with malware.
+Do not open attachments presented in irrelevant emails that are received from unknown, suspicious addresses.
+There is a high probability that these emails are sent by cyber criminals who intend to infect computers with malware.
 All software should be downloaded using official, trustworthy channels (websites) and direct download links.
-Third party downloaders, installers, Peer-to-Peer networks (like torrent clients), unofficial websites, and other similar channels cannot be trusted.
-Cyber criminals may use them to distribute malicious software.
-Unofficial/third party tools to update installed software should not be used as well.
-Also, it is important to update and activate software is through tools or functions that are provided by official software developers.
-Note, unofficial software activation tools are illegal and can be designed to infect computers with malware.
-To keep computers safe, we also recommend to have a reputable anti-virus (or anti-spyware) software installed on them.
-Computers should be scanned regularly and detected threats must be removed immediately.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Third party downloaders, installers, Peer-to-Peer networks (torrent clients), unofficial websites, and other similar channels cannot be trusted.
+Cyber criminals use them to distribute malicious software.
+Avoid using unofficial/third party tools to update installed software.
+Update and activate software using tools or functions provided by official software developers.
+Note, unofficial software activation tools are illegal and can infect computers with malware.
+Keep computers safe by having reputable anti-virus/anti-spyware software installed.
+Scan systems regularly and remove detected threats immediately.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Malicious executable file (dropper) which is designed to install aforementioned trojans:
+Malicious executable file (dropper), which is designed to install the aforementioned trojans:

-Screenshot of the dropper disguising as Hire Military Heroes application:
+Screenshot of the dropper disguised as the Hire Military Heroes application:

-Screenshot of a fake pop-up window which is displayed once the malware is downloaded and installed (pop-up claims that the Hire Military Veterans cannot operate due to present security suite):
+Screenshot of a fake pop-up window, which is displayed once the malware is downloaded and installed (pop-up claims that the Hire Military Veterans app cannot operate due to the present security suite):

 - What is Tortoiseshell?